Counselling – All you need to know

 Q: What kind of problems can counselling help me with?

 A: Counselling can help with a wide range of concerns including

 Q: What type of counselling do you provide and which is best for me?

 A: We offer two types of counselling detailed below; If you are unsure which service is best for you, please contact your nearest centre, where one of our counsellors will be happy to discuss which option is most suited to you.

 Open ended counselling:

 We mainly provide open ended counselling, a therapy which proceeds at the client’s own pace.
 This allows the client time and space to gradually develop insight into the root cause of their concerns.
 Clients continue in therapy for as long as they want, which can range from months to years.
 Open ended counselling is delivered by counsellors who are either fully qualified or are completing their training under close supervision.

-If you choose an open-ended service, we ask you to pay only what you can reasonably afford.
-This fee is decided between you and your counsellor when you start your counselling sessions.
+If you choose an open-ended service, we will ask you to pay what you can afford, this will be between £16 and £40 per session.
+The fee is decided between you and your counsellor when you start your counselling sessions.